 For convenience, the word "councillor" is used in standing orders and, unless the context suggests otherwise, includes a non-councillor with or without voting rights.
+Standing orders use gender-neutral language (e.g. "Chair").

 1. Rules of debate at meetings